pedrohmvv/SimpleLinearRegression-Econometry/README.md

 # SimpleLinearRegression-Econometry
-This repo was originated from my Econometry classes at UFPB, by the Data Science for Business bacharelor's course.
-I developed this Simple Linear Regression class just for training and studying.
+This repository originated from my econometrics classes at UFPB, part of the Data Science for Business bachelor's course.
+I developed this Simple Linear Regression class for training and study purposes.